Scalar functions

 toFloatOrNull(null) returns null.

-If expression is a floating point number, it will be returned unchanged.
+If expression is a FLOAT, it will be returned unchanged.

 If the parsing fails, null will be returned.

-If the expression is not an integer, floating point or a string value, null will be returned.
+If the expression is not an INTEGER, FLOAT or a STRING value, null will be returned.

 Query